Monica Granados

 Creative Commons

-I lead all aspects and maintain the strategic focus of the Open Climate Campaign, implement, maintain and monitor project plans, project schedules, and budgets for each Campaign goal, deliver national and international presentations on the Campaign, liaise with national and international organizations and governments to further Campaign goals and coordinate team members.
+I led all aspects and maintained the strategic focus of the Open Climate Campaign, implemented, maintained and monitored project plans, project schedules, and budgets for each Campaign goal, delivered national and international presentations on the Campaign, liaised with national and international organizations and governments to further Campaign goals and coordinated team members.

 Creative Commons